Auburn vs. UMass: Odds, spread, over/under - September 2

 Auburn vs. UMass: Odds, spread, over/under and other Vegas lines - September 2

-The UMass Minutemen (1-0) will look to upset the Auburn Tigers (0-0) on Saturday, September 2, 2023 at Jordan-Hare Stadium.
-The Tigers are heavy favorites in this one, with the spread sitting at 35.5 points.
-The over/under is 51.5 in the contest.
+The Auburn Tigers (0-0) face the UMass Minutemen (1-0) on Saturday, September 2, 2023 at Jordan-Hare Stadium.
+The Tigers are undoubtedly the favorites in this one, with the spread posted at 35.5 points.
+The over/under in this contest is 51.5 points.

-You will find odds, spreads, over/unders and more across multiple sportsbooks for the Auburn vs. UMass matchup in this article.

 Auburn vs. UMass Game Info